Imperial Vienna is world-famous for its Viennese cuisine and Viennese coffee houses.

 Best cafes in Vienna and most famous coffee shops in Vienna, Austria:

-1. Cafe Central – the most famous Vienna cafe
+1. Cafe Central – the most famous cafe in Vienna

-Café Central is one of the most famous coffee houses in Vienna and arguably the best cafe in Vienna for its refined interior and exquisite service.
+Café Central is one of Vienna’s most famous coffee houses, and arguably the most beautiful cafe in Vienna for its elegant and refined interior.

 The café occupies premises of the former Vienna Stock Exchange adorned with monumental stone columns and a high vaulted ceiling.
-Large paintings on the walls and a piano in the center of the café create a sublime imperial atmosphere.
-Needless to say, Café Central in Vienna is one of the most beautiful cafes in the World.
+Large paintings on the walls and a piano in the center of the café create a sublime royal atmosphere.
+For all of this, Café Central in Vienna is one of the most beautiful cafes in the world.

-Vienna Café Central guested many notable historical figures in the past such as Sigmund Freud, Alfred Adler, Leon Trotsky, Josip Broz Tito, and Vladimir Lenin.
+Café Central is the most famous historical cafe in Vienna.
+Café Central welcomed many notable historical figures in the past such as Sigmund Freud, Alfred Adler, Leon Trotsky, Josip Broz Tito, and Vladimir Lenin.

-If you are a history buff, a Vienna-style coffee at Cafe Central is a must-have in Vienna.
+If you are a history buff, getting a Vienna-style coffee at Cafe Central is a must in Vienna.

 On my visit to Vienna, I went to Cafe Central to have my traditional Viennese breakfast which included a hot drink (traditional Viennese Melange coffee in my case), croissant, roll, apricot jam, butter, and a soft-boiled egg.